 This lesson lists those people and events and gives a short explanation of their role in history.

-Harry S. Truman became U.S. President when President Roosevelt died in 1945.
+Harry S Truman became U.S. President when President Roosevelt died in 1945.
 He was responsible for dropping the atomic bombs on Japan and ending World War II.
-Truman started the Marshall Plan to rebuild Europe after the war.
+Truman initiated the Marshall Plan to rebuild Europe after the war.

 Doris Day was born in 1924.
 She started singing and touring with the Les Brown Band at age 16.
 She made her first movie in 1948 and soon became a popular movie star and singer.

-Partially deaf singer, whose song Cry was a number 1 hit.
+Partially deaf singer, whose song Cry was a number-one hit.
 Ray actually cried in performing the song.
 He was a top star in 1949 and 1950 with his other hit songs The Little White Cloud that Cried and Walking in the Rain.

 South Pacific was a highly popular Broadway musical and hit movie.